 (Provided by: The University of Vermont)

-(Provided by: Lynn University)
+(Provided by: Marquette University)

 "Studying Biology can lead to many career paths, from pursuing graduate degrees in the life sciences or in health-related fields, to research or teaching.
 Our rigorous and engaging biology curriculum focuses on connecting theoretical principles to laboratory practice.
 Our distinguished Biology faculty also provides excellent opportunities for our students to actively participate in their research projects."